czipperz/vick/README.md

 Vick is a `VI` based editor that focuses on configuration.
 To be able to configure Vick you must be able to compile from source Vick.

-Vick requires `c++11`, which probably won't be a problem if you don't know what it means.
+Vick requires a compiler that supports `c++11`.
+Most modern compilers do.
+For `gcc` that means version 4.8.

 So here's how to compile it from source: